macbuse/macbuse.github.io/FN_ANAL/index.md

    - by chatting.
 1. I will post on this page the exercises with hints usually a day or two before class meets.
 1. Because classes are online we will use class time optimally to
    - discuss corrections (Mondays and Fridays) you have prepared
    - discuss things (on Mondays) that have been difficult to understand in the Friday lecture (cours magistral).
-  - if there is something difficult in the lecture you should discuss this **entre vous** and then make a request in Discord after the TD Friday so I can prepare for Monday.
+   - if there is something difficult in the lecture you should discuss this **entre vous** and then make a request in Discord during the TD Friday so I can prepare for Monday.
 1. There may be a possibility to meet *en presentiel* in small groups and we will organize this if possible **so check you are on the list of names ci-dessous**.
 1. Classes will be in french.